rodrigodavies/blog/_posts/2012-03-26-crowdsourcing-to-fill-gaps-left-by-uk-councils.markdown

 The first Spacehive project is a community center for the ex-mining town of Glyncoch in South Wales - a £792,000 project.
 The largest donation was £12,000 (given by Tesco), while the center attracted funds from as far away as Newfoundland, from where a donor of Welsh descent pledged £100.

-It'll be interesting to see where this platform goes - and what the government thinks about it.
+It'll be interesting to see where this platform goes - and what the government and public agencies think about it.
 Is this the elusive Big Society?
 And is it really the _world's first_ funding platform for neighbourhood projects?
+There's certainly a long pre-internet history of this type of work; it'll be interesting to see how crowdfunding fits into that.